pkp/omp-user-guide/en/chapter4/series/manage-series.md

 **Restricted**: ???

 **ISSN**: The International Standard Serial Number identifies periodical publications, including electronic serials.
-A number can be obtained from the [ISSN web site](http://www.issn.org/).
+You can get a number from the [ISSN web site](http://www.issn.org/).

 ISSNs are available for both online and print versions of your publications.